qhdud3100/C-project/README.md

 </code></pre>

 ## 6. rush hour solver
-Finds the best solution of rush hour using BFS.
+Finds the best solution of rush hour using BFS of self implemented queue.

 ## 7. twitter
 Analizes twitter networking algorihtm and visualize.